chrisspre/omm/graph/data/meta-model-schema.md

 ## EntityType model element

 An entity type defines the structure of an entity.
-[OData CSDL XML Version 4.01](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_EntityType)
+See [OData CSDL XML](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_EntityType)

+EntityType is a child element of [Schema](#schema-model-element)

 ### Properties of `EntityType`